 Who Is Covered by the Pennsylvania Heart and Lung Act?

 Most workers in Pennsylvania are covered by workers’ compensation.
-In the event of a workplace injury or illness, workers can seek workers’ compensation benefits, which typically secures two thirds of their average weekly earnings and medical benefits.
+In the event of a workplace injury or illness, workers can seek compensation benefits, which typically secures two-thirds of their average weekly earnings and medical benefits.

 In recognition of this fact, the Pennsylvania Heart and Lung Act offers additional benefits to civic employees injured in the line of duty.

 The Pennsylvania legislature first enacted the Pennsylvania Heart and Lung Act in 1935.
 Officially known as the Enforcement Officers Disability Benefits Law, the legislation provides civic workers and first responders, like firefighters and police, with additional benefits to those eligible under workers’ compensation.